rexrainbow/phaser3-rex-notes/docs/docs/gridtable.md

 ## Introduction

-Manipulate game object of each cell in a grid table.
+Viewer of grid table, to manipulate game object of each cell.

 - Author: Rex
 - A kind of game object